-So what can you do to help your student as she faces this decision dilemma?
+So what can you do to help your student as they face this decision dilemma?
 This may be an ideal time to begin to practice some of the good communication skills that you and your student will need throughout the college years.
 Here are a few suggestions:

 - Perhaps there really is no dilemma for your student.
-She has known all along which school she wants to attend, she was accepted, and she’s certain.
-Congratulate her, affirm her decision, be thankful, and move on.
+They have known all along which school they want to attend, they were accepted, and they are certain about their decision.
+Congratulate them, affirm their decision, be thankful, and move on.
 (Lucky you!)

-- Even if your student is struggling with a decision, don’t forget to help him focus on the congratulations that he was accepted to several schools and now faces this decision.
+- Even if your student is struggling with a decision, don’t forget to help them focus on the congratulations that they were accepted to several schools and now face this decision.
 The acceptance is a big step.
-Help him savor the moment.
+Help them savor the moment.

 - Remind your student that there is no ”perfect” college.
-She may feel that there is only one correct decision for her to make and anything else will mean disaster.
-She wants to make the decision that feels best to her, but there may be more than one good choice.
+They may feel that there is only one correct decision to make and anything else will mean disaster.
+Your student wants to make the decision that feels best to them, but there may be more than one good choice.

-- Help your student think about what factors she might weigh as she decides.
-Does she want to think about size?
+- Help your student think about what factors they might weigh as they decide.
+Do they want to think about size?
 Location?
 Type of school — urban, suburban?
-Majors offered and ease of changing majors if she changes her mind?
+Majors offered and ease of changing majors if they change their mind?
 Sports options?
 Extracurricular activities?
 Fraternities or sororities?
-Some factors may matter to her and others may not.
-Help her determine which are important.
+Some factors may matter and others may not.
+Help your student determine which are important.

-- Help your student consider whether she needs any additional information at this point.
-Can she attend an Accepted Student event or spend an overnight at the college?
-Should she talk to someone in her major department?
+- Help your student consider whether they need any additional information at this point.
+Can they attend an Accepted Student event or spend an overnight at the college?
+Should they talk to someone in their major department?

-- Be willing and available to discuss your student’s decision with him, but be willing to leave him alone to wrestle with it if he needs to do that.
-Don’t ask every day whether he has decided.
-Although he may not be overtly talking about what he is thinking, he is almost certainly working on it internally.
+- Be willing and available to discuss your student’s decision with them, but be willing to leave them alone to wrestle with it.
+Don’t ask every day whether they have decided.
+Although they may not be overtly talking about what they are thinking, your student is almost certainly working on it internally.

 - Be willing to be a sounding board, but don’t feel the need to provide answers.
 Patience and empathy may be the most important gifts that you can give your student right now.
-Let her know that you recognize that this may be a difficult decision and that she is feeling stressed.
-Let her know that you trust that she is capable of making a good decision.
+Let them know that you recognize that this may be a difficult decision and that they are feeling stressed.
+Let them know that you trust that they are capable of making a good decision.

 - Be patient.
 Your student may not make a final decision until the last minute.
-She may actually know what she wants to do earlier, but the final commitment seems so — final.
+They may actually know what they want to do earlier, but the final commitment seems so — final.
 Your student may hold off until the last moment.

 - Trust your student’s ”gut reaction.”
 If your student has a favorite school but can’t seem to pin down why other than it simply feels right, trust that.
-Sometimes, the right match may defy logic — but your student knows that he feels at home on a campus.
+Sometimes, the right match may defy logic — but your student knows that they feel at home on a campus.

-As your high school student makes the college decision, he becomes a college student — and you become a college parent.
+As your high school student makes the college decision, they become a college student — and you become a college parent.
 Congratulations to you both!
 Celebrate with your student, explore options with your student, support your student’s decision.
 Enjoy the new adventure!